simonhw/gardening-services/README.md

 Chrome Developer Tools - To visualise and test changes to the website code.

+Code Institute Postgres Database server - To create and store the database.

 [Coolors](https://coolors.co/) - To showcase the colour palette of the website.

 [Django](https://www.djangoproject.com/) - A Python framework used to design the website.

-[ElephantSQL](https://www.elephantsql.com/) - To create and store the database.

 [Favicon.io](https://favicon.io/) - To source the favicon used.